okoala/awesome-stars/README.md

 - [getAwesomeness](https://github.com/panzhangwang/getAwesomeness) - Use this method to retrieve all amazing awesomeness from Github
 - [react-dnd](https://github.com/react-dnd/react-dnd) - Drag and Drop for React
 - [react-engine](https://github.com/paypal/react-engine) - a composite render engine for universal (isomorphic) express apps to render both plain react views and react-router views
+- [ramjet](https://github.com/Rich-Harris/ramjet) - Morph DOM elements from one state to another with smooth animations and transitions
 - [zepto-onepage-scroll](https://github.com/peachananr/zepto-onepage-scroll) - Zepto One Page Scroll is the javascript version of the infamous jQuery One Page Scroll.
 - [react-ui](https://github.com/Lobos/react-ui) - A collection of components for React, base on bootstrap 4.0.
 - [diffract](https://github.com/ameyms/diffract) - A set of d3 based visualization components built for React